Kelly Smerz, Ph.D.

 As a clinician I work integratively, blending interventions in a manner that fit the unique needs of the individual.
 I draw upon well-established therapies such as cognitive-behavioral, mindfulness, and ACT based interventions.
 I also often weave in the theories and techniques of Jungian depth psychology.
 This approach greatly enriches the therapeutic process by helping individuals resolve those more difficult or lingering symptoms that compromise quality of life.

 My areas of expertise are in the treatment of anxiety disorders, depression, trauma and posttraumatic stress disorder, chronic pain, relationship difficulties, and substance abuse.
-I am also experienced in working with couples and with individuals presenting with a variety of other disorders and complaints ranging from general unhappiness and stress management difficulties to more chronic and disabling conditions.
+I am also experienced in working with individuals presenting with a variety of other disorders and complaints ranging from general unhappiness and stress management difficulties to more chronic and disabling conditions.
 Additionally, I am trained in clinical hypnotherapy, and when appropriate, integrate this into treatment.

 Health psychology is an area of psychology that addresses the relationship between physical and mental health.
 Often chronic or life changing health issues can contribute to psychological stress reactions, coping difficulties, feelings of grief and loss, anxiety, or depression.
 As a health psychologist I work to help individuals experiencing chronic pain or other health conditions improve their coping skills and their quality of life.
-Also, upon the request of physicians, I provide presurgical evaluations for patients considering implantable pain management devices.

 As a forensic psychologist I specialize in providing independent psychological evaluations (IMEs) in legal matters involving mental health claims arising from work-related and other types of injuries.